 09 Apr Tenant Issues

 From the nightmare tenant who stopped paying rent to the bad tenant who slid through your screening process, tenant issues plague landlords every day.
 Whether they are throwing parties each week that last until dawn or failing to control their barking dog, noisy tenants can make everyone’s life miserable.
 Let’s face it; property management is a critical part of being a landlord.
-From taking on many responsibilities at once to dealing with complaints, screening tenants, and collecting the rent on time, the truth is managing and maintaining rental properties is often a challenging role.
+From taking on too many responsibilities at once to dealing with complaints, screening tenants, and collecting the rent on time, the truth is managing and maintaining rental properties is often a challenging role.

 For this reason, landlords may sometimes overlook tenant issues, or forget to circle back to deal with them properly.
 And when this happens, you could find yourself facing financial trouble or worse dealing with a lawsuit.
 While anyone in the rental housing industry will attest to the fact that it is impossible to avoid tenant issues altogether, knowing how to deal with them can mean the difference between being successful or not.
 With this in mind, we offer some insight on a few common problems landlords face, and how to deal with them.